openharmony/docs/en/application-dev/reference/apis/js-apis-ability-particleAbility.md

 startAbility(parameter: StartAbilityParameter): Promise\<void>;

-Starts a Particle ability.
+Starts a ParticleAbility.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.FAModel